-When holes are lined up, install 7 freezer screws (RA), using the supplied #10 x 2" screws in the parts bag, pulling the unit tight against the back.
-The second hole from the left in the top row (YA) will be where the sensor for the freezer will come through.
+When holes are lined up, install 7 freezer screws (RA), using the supplied #10X2" screws in the parts bag, pulling the unit tight against the back.
+The second hole from the left on top of freezer box (YA) will be where the sensor for the freezer will come through.
 You will not put any screw into this hole.

-Install the refrigerator fin with new screws #10 x 2" (RA).
+Install the refrigerator fin with new hex head screws (RA).
 Included